 The Law Society has been taking stock of the situation in the legal profession, surveying lawyers, judges and legal support colleagues and holding roundtable discussions about issues affecting women.
 Themes raised include unconscious bias, women from BAME backgrounds, flexible working, and standards of behaviour.

 “One hundred years on from the introduction of the Sex Disqualification (Removal) Act, the legal profession has made great progress, but we still have a long way to go,” agrees Law Society President Christina Blacklaws.

 “For future female solicitors to reach senior leadership positions at an equal rate to men, the work culture of law firms needs to adapt to suit both men and women.
 As a profession which strives to uphold justice, the legal sector needs to be at the forefront of the fight for equality in the workplace.”

 As Denis-Smith points out, progress is slow.
 Some firms are getting it right and making active decisions about the importance of supporting the women in their businesses.
 But it’s also clear that more needs to be done as we move away from the photograph that she discovered in 2014.
 The legal landscape is gradually changing.
 But, in the age of increasing collective consciousness about issues of diversity and equality, the question remains: how many more years will it take to get a truly representative picture?

-Bethany Wren is content and events coordinator at LawCareers.Net.
+Bethany Wren is content and events manager at LawCareers.Net.